kauzerei/openautolab/docs/src/parts.md

 ### Electromechanics

 - 6x normally-closed 12V valves.
-See the picture as a reference, those are cheap and good enough.
+They are somewhat tricky to buy, as they have no proper name.
+Try including "6.2mm" which is outer diameter of connecting piece into your search query.
+See the picture as a reference, try to find the valves that look th same.
 Number of valves depends on what process you want to run.
 1 valve for water, 1 valve for waste, plus 1 valve for each chemical.
-6 is the maximum number supported by the board and it's nice to have all 6 connected even for simplified 3-bath processes: it's nice to have Fotoflo solution in the fourth vessel
+8 is the maximum number supported by the current board
-- ZC-A210 or similar 12V gear pump, capable of running in two directions at a speed of about 2l/min for prolonged times.
+- ZC-A210 or similar 12V gear pump, capable of running in two directions at a speed of about 2l/min for prolonged times
-- Weight cell and HX711 ADC for it.
+- Weight cell and HX711 ADC for it
 - MG90 servo
 - Brita filter for water
-- Any pump that can work for prolonged periods without overheating
+- Any pump that can work for prolonged periods without overheating.
+See picture for reference, no part name just like with valves
 - Float switch
 - 6x 12v valves
 ![reference picturs of pumps and valves to scale]